 Bill.com now lets you pay international vendors electronically, making cross-border business payments just as easy as domestic.
-It's the newest addition to the payment solution you know and love.
-Compared to your bank, Bill.com is a more cost-effective way to make International payments.
+Compared to your bank, Bill.com is a more cost-effective way to make international payments.

 If you are a vendor outside the US and you'd like to receive payments from a customer who uses Bill.com, give your international banking information to your customer and they can add it to their account to send you payments.

 - What is Bill.com international payments and who can use it?

 - I have been using banks to send payments.
 How is Bill.com different?

 - What is the difference between ACH and wire payments?

 - What will Bill.com charge for international payments?